Want a freight broker license? You’ll need a freight broker bond of $75,000 first.

 A freight broker bond is a form of a surety bond, which is like an insurance policy for a contract, though it doesn’t take the place of liability insurance.
 It is a legal commitment made by one party to another to pay a certain dollar amount if the terms of a contract are not met.

-In this instance, a freight broker bond protects a customer from losses if you don’t come through as well as giving carriers the peace of mind knowing they will be paid in a timely manner.
+In this instance, the bond protects a customer from losses if you don’t come through as well as giving carriers the peace of mind knowing they will be paid in a timely manner.

 A freight broker bond can be acquired from any insurance agency such as Liberty Mutual, The Hartford, among hundreds of others.
 Alternatively, you can search for specific firms in your state who specialize in freight broker bonds.